0.5 mm

-0.5 mm (0.5ミリ) is a 2014 Japanese drama film written and directed by Japanese novelist and filmmaker Momoko Ando.
+0.5 mm (0.5ミリ) is a 2014 Japanese drama film written and directed by Japanese novelist and filmmaker Momoko Andō.
 It was released in Japan on November 8, 2014.

 Synopsis

 Sawa Yamagishi was employed as a nursing care assistant.
 Sawa finally lost her residence and career when the family of an elderly man urged her to sleep with him.
 She's got nowhere to go now.
 Sawa intervenes in the lives of elderly persons who are having problems.
 After meeting them, Sawa's personal scars begin to heal and their lives change.
-Wa intervenes in the lives of old folks who are having problems.
-After meeting them, Sawa's personal scars begin to heal and their lives change.